gbif/hp-gb32/financial-support.md

 ### Nodes Training and Global Nodes Meeting, 15-17 October 2023

-Partial financial support is only available to those who will attend both the Nodes Training and Global Nodes meeting.
+Partial financial support is only available to those who will attend both the Nodes Training and Global Nodes Meeting.

 Only one person per Participant, the node manager or designated alternate, is eligible to apply for partial support.